martinjoshua/WRF_Singularity/README.md

 sudo singularity build ../wrf.sif centos7.def
 ```

-#### Set exec permission and download the initialization data for the WRF from NCEP (modify download.sh to change date/time)
+#### Set exec permission and download the initialization data for the WRF from NCEP (modify urls.txt to change date/time)

 ```
 cd ../wrf-run
-chmod +x download.sh link_grib.csh
+chmod +x run.sh
-./download.sh <your e-mail address>
+./run.sh <your e-mail address>
 ```

 #### Modify the below namelists to match the downloaded files